Ahmed-Khaled24/lightbyte-task/README.md

 ### Unsubscribe from an event:

-**Constraints:** A user is allowed to unsubscribe only from the events he/she is already subscribed to, also, must be in the future.
+**Constraint:** A user is allowed to unsubscribe only from the events he/she is already subscribed to, also, must be in the future.

 -   **URL:** `/events/:id/unsubscribe`
 -   **Method:** `POST`